AngryCarrot789/FramePFX/README.md

 which was frustrating and made adding new features really difficult, so I decided to rewrite the entire program to use a mostly non-view-model design, kind of like MVC except views are the controllers (at the moment...), where the models are just the state and the views/controls add and remove event handlers to obverse the state of the models.

-This turns out to be a lot more performant (which is actually the main reason I switched), somewhat just as easy to add new features, and the  signals between ViewModel/View are not entirely commands anymore.
+This turns out to be a lot more performant (which is actually the main reason I switched), somewhat just as easy to add new features, and the  signals between ViewModel/View are not entirely ICommands anymore.
 But it does mean moving this to something like Avalonia (which I haven't thought of doing yet) would be a lot more difficult.

-The editor can run entirely without a front end though, as none of the models contain any UI specific code (except for basic things like a IsSelected property in clips, tracks, resources, etc.)
+The editor can run entirely without a front end though, as none of the models contain any UI specific code (except for basic things like a IsSelected property in clips, tracks, resources, etc.).
+It does need the WPF dispatcher though

 ## Rendering
 Rendering uses SkiaSharp (for simplicity) and multiple render threads for speed.
 The `RenderManager` class handles the render initialisation.